-The drive chain must be lubricated after washing the motorcycle and riding in the rain.
+The drive chain must be lubricated after washing the motorcycle and riding in the rain or wet areas.

 1. Remove all dirt and mud from the drive chain with a brush or cloth.

 For a thorough cleaning, have a Yamaha dealer remove the drive chain and soak it in solvent.